sambhav2358/TinyDB/README.md

 implementation 'com.github.sambhav2358:TinyDB:3.0'
 ```

-## Why do I use this instaed of Shared Preferences?
+## Why do I use this instead of Shared Preferences?

 I guess I need not answer it.
 But I will.
 Just compare the lines of code for you to write
 ```